Thao88Bee/PoultryCenter/README.md

 ### Run Backend Server

-The backend server will run on [http://localhost:8000].
+`cd` into the `backend` folder and run `npm start` in the terminal to start the backend server.
+The backend server will be running on [http://localhost:8000].

   ```bash
   cd backend